Eigenworld/Eigenworld.github.io/_pages/about.md

-**Mehak Khan**: She is working as a Senior Researcher (Post-Doc) at Oslo Metropolitan University, where my research focuses on Graph Neural Networks and related algorithms for Citation Networks.
+**Mehak Khan**: She is working as a Senior Researcher (Post-Doc) at Oslo Metropolitan University, where her research focuses on Graph Neural Networks and related algorithms for Citation Networks.

-**Shinichi Tamura**: (IEEE life fellow) He received B.S., M.S., and Ph.D. degrees in electrical engineering from Osaka University, Osaka, Japan, in 1966, 1968, and 1971, respectively.
-He was a Professor at the Graduate School of Medicine, the Graduate School of Information Science and Technology, and the Center for Advanced Medical Engineering and Informatics at Osaka University.
-After retiring from Osaka University in 2007, he joined NBL Co., Ltd, and is now a Director with NBL Technovator Co., Ltd.